FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 The A/Director, Transportation and Mobility, gave a PowerPoint presentation to the

-Members outlining the objectives of the Traffic Calming Policy 2024 as follows:--- 9
+Members outlining the objectives of the Traffic Calming Policy 2024 as follows:
+---
+9

  Improve safety on our roads;